Jacket BCD vs Wing BCD: UK Diving Comparison

 Technical wings:

-Many UK divers start with jacket BCDs and later switch to wings.
-Here's how to manage the transition.
+Many cold water divers start with jacket BCDs and later switch to wings.
+This is how to manage the transition.

 When to switch: - When you're comfortable with buoyancy control - When you want better underwater trim - When you're considering technical training - When your jacket BCD needs replacing anyway